 Display Information Guidelines

 Lights on the River would first like to thank you for being a part of our event.
-This is our 3rd event and we have learned a lot from experience.
 We hope to provide the information & guidelines that you will find below to help in creating a beautiful display that will withstand the North Country weather.